rileybuch/Fantasy-Baseball-Web-App/README.md

 -  Sorting table: The table could be resorted by any stats by clicking the **header** in the first row of table, for example, click **HR**, then the table will be sorted in ascending or descending order by the amount of HRs.

-## Career statistics for individual player
+### Career statistics for individual player

-There is also functionality to view historical data for an player.
+There is also functionality to view historical data for a player.
 The application gives the ability to:

 - View a player's career statistics: After clicking on a **player's name**, a table will display the stats of each season in his career.
 This table also supports the functionality of sorting by clicking on the **header** of each column.

 - Visualization chart on specific category: To easily view trends of a player's performance, each category can be visualized to see the player's performance throughout their career.
 This is done by selecting a **category** that user would like to view, and clicking the **graph** button.

-## Player comparison
+### Player comparison

 Our application offers the ability to compare two players' performance with a chart: